-Туре Potential Unintended Mitigation Strategies to Prevent Consequence Consequences and Advance
+Туре Potential Unintended Mitigation Strategies to Prevent

+Consequence Consequences and Advance

 Racial Equity

-COCIAL Doople of color and other There could be additional outreach measures
+SOCIAL People of color and other There could be additional outreach measures

-SOCIAL People of color and other

 Consider native and long term demographics may not trust added to community outreach and expand the

 residents, rural residents, government's outreach.
 They may forms of public relations to those other than

 transit, trust in government, feel that it needs to be broader in digital platforms.

 education, etc. its reach.
 They may feel that the outreach is targeted to one set demographic or neighborhoods of "higher significance."
 Council has worked to enhance and promote diverse applicants to advisory boards by amending the advisory board recruitment & appointment policy several times and not making appointments to boards until a diverse pool is achieved (unless there is a quorum issue).

-ECONOMIC If stipends were to be made Stipends could be provided for Advisory Board

-Consider wages, competition, available for advisory board members which could be used for childcare

-tourism, unemployment, small needs and transportation.
-Public transit

-businesses, etc. equitable fashion across all boards and consistent (e.g., option to opt- in or out of stipend)
+ECONOMIC Consider wages, competition, tourism, unemployment, small businesses, etc. If stipends were to be made available for advisory board members, it would need to be in ar equitable fashion across all boards and consistent (e.g., option to opt- in or out of stipend) 0

 HEALTH

 Consider impacts on pollution,

 health access, existing health N/a N/a

 disparities, etc.

 ENVIRONMENT N/a N/a

 Consider impacts on pollution,

 natural resources, transit, etc.

 OTHER N/a N/a

-Consider how a resident might , ·
+Consider how a resident might

 interact with this measure

 "start to finish."
 Think through

 the best- and worst-case

 scenarios